hawkwynd/Shoutcast-monitor/README.md

         "host" : "localhost",                <-- host of your mongo server "port" : "27017",                    <-- port
-        "db" :  "yourdatabase",              <-- your database name "collection" : "listeners"           <--- you can name this collection anything you want }
+        "db" :  "yourdatabase",              <-- your database name "collection" : "listeners"           <-- name this collection anything you want }
 }
 ```